imathno/Java-Example/README.md

 So what if a more automated system existed that can schedule these groups with a particular criteria in mind?

 ## Description
+Our project is about creating a schedule of small groups that ensures that every person in the system visits everyone else's house who is in the system.
+By creating a list of lists of small groupings we can perfectly distribute the load of hosting responsibilities to every person in the small group system.
+We decided to implement our solution using Java and the jgrapht graph implementation.
 *Describe what your project is about and what language you used*

 ## Requirements